Doubly isogenous curves of genus two with a rational action of $D_6$: Unexpected sources for doubly isogenous curves

 so that $2u(u-1)(u+3)$ is a square.
 Since $2$ is a nonsquare, we see that $u(u-1)(u+3)$ is also a nonsquare.
 Similarly,

 so $-u(u+1)(u-3)$ is a nonsquare.

 Thus, the hypotheses of Theorem~\ref{T:easytwists} hold, so $D_{u,1}$ and its quadratic twist are doubly isogenous. \end{proof}

 We can ask how often doubly isogenous twists are explained by Theorem~\ref{T:easytwists}.
-In Table~\ref{table:easytwists} we go through the data on doubly isogenous twists from Table~\ref{table:doubly}, and break down the number of twists into the number that are explained by Theorem~\ref{T:easytwists} and the number that are not.
+In Table~\ref{table:easytwists} we go through the data on doubly isogenous twists from Table~\ref{table:doublyplus}, and break down the number of twists into the number that are explained by Theorem~\ref{T:easytwists} and the number that are not.

-Of course, Theorem~\ref{T:easytwists} gives just one possible way for a $D_6$ curve over a finite prime field to be doubly isogenous to its twist.
-We can show, however, that every $D_6$ curve over $\FF_p$ that is doubly isogenous to its twist heuristically requires an event of probability~$\asymp 1/p$.
+Of course, Theorem~\ref{T:easytwists} gives just one possible way for a \dsixcurve over a finite prime field to be doubly isogenous to its twist.
+We can show, however, that every \dsixcurve over $\FF_p$ that is doubly isogenous to its twist heuristically requires an event of probability~$\asymp 1/p$.
 Let us see why:

-First of all, for a $D_6$ curve $D_{u,1}$ to be isogenous to it twist requires that the underlying elliptic curve $E_{r,1}$ be isogenous to \emph{its} twist, and in particular $E_{r,1}$ must have trace~$0$, and so must be supersingular.
+First of all, for a \dsixcurve $D_{u,1}$ to be isogenous to its twist requires that the underlying elliptic curve $E_{r,1}$ be isogenous to \emph{its} twist, and in particular $E_{r,1}$ must have trace~$0$, and so must be supersingular.
 Up to logarithmic factors, the probability that a random elliptic curve over $\FF_p$ is supersingular is $1/\sqrt{p}$.

-Next, we show by contradiction that either at least one of Orbits~6, 3a, 3b, and~3c consists of supersingular curves, or the elliptic curves in two of the orbits have the same trace (up to sign).
-For suppose all of the orbits have distinct traces (up to sign) and none of them have trace~$0$.
-Then the set of traces in each of the orbits for $D_{u,1}$ must match those of its twist, and by looking at the values of $e$ for Orbit~3a in Table~\ref{table:lambdas} we see that this means that this means that $(u-3)(u+1)(u^2+3)$ and $(u-1)(u+3)(u^2+3)$ lie in different square classes.
+Suppose all of the Orbits~6, \threea, \threeb, and~\threec\ have distinct traces (up to sign) and none of them have trace~$0$.
+Then the set of traces in each of the orbits for $D_{u,1}$ must match those of its twist, and by looking at the values of $e$ for Orbit~\threea\ in Table~\ref{table:lambdas} we see that this means that $(u-3)(u+1)(u^2+3)$ and $(u-1)(u+3)(u^2+3)$ lie in different square classes.
 That means that $d_\threea\colonequals (u-3)(u-1)(u+1)(u+3)$ must be a nonsquare.